What are digital goods?

 A sale or purchase of a specified digital good, additional digital good, or digital code that is sold by subscription, is completed at the time when the payment for the subscription is due to the seller.
 "Subscription" means an agreement with a seller that grants the consumer the right to obtain products transferred electronically from within one or more product categories having the same tax treatment, in a fixed quantity or for a fixed period of time, or both.
 (Section 77.585(8)(b), Wis.
 Stats.)

-Example 1: On September 28, 2015, Customer A placed an order for a digital good with Retailer B. The contract for sale is NOT in writing.
-Retailer B mailed the digital code, on a plastic card, to Customer A. Customer A received the digital code on September 30, 2015, at their mailbox located in Wisconsin.
-The sale of the digital code occurs on September 30, 2015, the date Retailer B's agent (the U.S. Postal Service) transferred possession of the digital code to Customer B.
+Example 1: On September 28, Customer placed an order for a digital good with Retailer.
+The contract for sale is NOT in writing.
+Retailer mailed the digital code, on a plastic card, to Customer.
+Customer received the digital code on September 30, at their mailbox located in Wisconsin.
+The sale of the digital code occurs on September 30, the date Retailer's agent (the U.S. Postal Service) transferred possession of the digital code to Customer.

-Example 2: Customer D places an order with Retailer X for a gift subscription for digital audio works on October 10, 2015.
-The subscription is in the name of a recipient provided by Customer D. Retailer A is to notify the recipient of the gift subscription during the week before Christmas Day 2015.
-The subscription agreement provides that Retailer A will bill Customer D for the subscription in January 2016.
-Retailer A's sale of the subscription occurs in January 2016, when it bills Customer D for the subscription as provided by the terms of the subscription agreement.
+Example 2: Customer places an order with Retailer for a gift subscription for digital audio works on October 10, 2020.
+The subscription is in the name of a recipient provided by Customer.
+Retailer is to notify the recipient of the gift subscription during the week before Christmas Day 2020.
+The subscription agreement provides that Retailer will bill Customer D for the subscription in January 2021.
+Retailer's sale of the subscription occurs in January 2021, when it bills Customer D for the subscription as provided by the terms of the subscription agreement.

 Where does the sale of a digital good occur?